For five decades, the name Lampas has stood for the design and manufacture of exceptional Danish lighting.

 When Kjell Berentzen looks back on the values that created Lampas, one of the things he emphasises is that,

 “Design is all about quality.
 It lies in the details.
 We cared about EVERYTHING.
-We even sent the screws in the LIBER light to be finished in black at the Otterup Rifle Factory to make sure they stayed black, even after the electrician had screwed the light into the ceiling.”
+We even sent the screws in the LIBER light to be finished in black at the Otterup Rifle Factory to make sure they stayed black, even after the electrician had screwed the light into the wall.”

 “You need to have a basic honesty when it comes to the quality of your product.
 If anyone throws doubt on what you say about your product, then it won´t stick.”

 That uncompromising attitude also applied to graphic design.
 Lampas´catalogues were created with just as much care as their products, and were illustrated by graphic designer, Erik Rasmussen, and later the photographer, Erik Zappon and graphic designer, Dodo Lundgaard.
 Erik Zappon is the photographer behind the black-and-white photos illustrating our history on this page.